-Our competitors may succeed in developing competing products and obtaining regulatory approval before we or any collaborator of ours does with our product candidates, or they may gain acceptance for the same markets that we are targeting.
-If we are not "first to market" with one of our product candidates in one or more disease indications, our competitive position could be compromised because it may be more difficult for us to obtain marketing approval for that product candidate and market acceptance of that product candidate as a second competitor.
-In addition, any new product that competes with an approved product typically must demonstrate compelling advantages in efficacy, convenience, tolerability or safety, or some combination of these factors, in order to overcome price competition and be commercially successful.
+In all the disease areas currently under the focus of our research and development efforts, there are other companies with more product candidates that are more advanced than ours.
+Our competitors may succeed in developing these product candidates or others and obtaining regulatory approval before we can do so with any of our product candidates.
+If we are not "first to market" with one of our product candidates in one or more of these disease indications, our competitive position could be compromised because it may be more difficult for us to obtain marketing approval for that product candidate and market acceptance of that product candidate as a follow-on competitor.
+In addition, any new product that competes with an approved product typically must demonstrate compelling advantages in efficacy, convenience, tolerability or safety, or some combination of these factors, in order to gain regulatory approvals, overcome price competition and be commercially successful.

-We expect AbbVie's HCV treatment regimens containing any of our licensed protease inhibitors to face intense and increasing competition as new products continue to enter the HCV market.
-AbbVie's HCV treatment regimens currently face competition in various world markets and subpopulations of HCV from Gilead's Sovaldi® (sofosbuvir), Harvoni® (a fixed-dose combination of sofosbuvir and ledipasvir) and Epclusa® (a fixed dose combination of sofosbuvir and velpatasvir), Bristol-Myers Squibb's DaclinzaTM (daclatasvir) and daclatasvir in combination with asunaprevir, and Merck's ZepatierTM (a fixed-dose combination of grazoprevir and elbasvir).
-Other all-oral treatment regimens are under development at Merck, Gilead and Johnson & Johnson and may obtain regulatory approvals for the treatment of HCV beginning in the next one to three years.
-These other potential new treatment regimens may render AbbVie's approved treatment regimens or its next combination regimen currently in clinical development, each of which contains one of our HCV protease inhibitors, noncompetitive.
-In addition, AbbVie's regimens may not be able to compete successfully with other products and regimens still under active development that involve multiple classes of inhibitors of HCV, including protease inhibitors, polymerase inhibitors (nucleoside and non-nucleoside), NS5A inhibitors, and others mechanisms.
-These potential regimens are under development by companies such as Co-Crystal Pharma, Microbio Co., Regulus, Roche, Taigen and Trek.

-Competitive products in the form of other treatment methods or a vaccine for HCV may render our product candidates licensed to AbbVie, as well as any other product candidates we may develop ourselves, obsolete or noncompetitive.
-Even if successfully developed and subsequently approved by the FDA, our product candidates will face competition based on their safety and effectiveness, the timing and scope of the regulatory approvals, reimbursement coverage, price, patent position, the availability and cost of supply, marketing and sales capabilities, and other factors.
-If the product candidates developed under our collaboration agreement with AbbVie face competition from generic products, the collaboration agreement provides that the royalty rate applicable to such product candidates is reduced significantly by a specified percentage on a product-by-product, country-by-country basis.
-If we and our collaborator are not able to compete effectively against our current and future competitors, our business will not grow and our financial condition, operations and stock price will suffer.
+We expect AbbVie's HCV treatment regimens containing any of our licensed protease inhibitors to continue to face intense competition due to existing approved products in the HCV market.
+AbbVie's HCV treatment regimens currently face competition in various world markets and subpopulations of HCV from Gilead's Sovaldi[®] (sofosbuvir), Harvoni[®] (a fixed-dose combination of sofosbuvir and ledipasvirm), Epclusa[®] (a fixed dose combination of sofosbuvir and velpatasvir) and VoseviTM (a triple combination therapy of sofosbuvir, velpatasvir and voxilaprevir approved by the FDA in July 2017 for specified sofosbuvir -treatment failures and NS5A-inhibitor treatment failures): Merck's Zepatier (a fixed-dose combination of grazoprevir and elbasvir): Bristol-Myers Squibb's DaklinzaTM (daclatasvir) and daclatasvir in combination with asunaprevir; and Johnson & Johnson's Olysio[®] (simeprevir).
+Competitive products in the form of other treatment methods or a vaccine for HCV may render AbbVie's HCV regimens obsolete or noncompetitive.
+AbbVie's regimens that contain one of our collaboration's protease inhibitors will face competition based on their safety and effectiveness, reimbursement coverage, price, patent position, AbbVie's marketing and sales capabilities, and other factors.
+If any of AbbVie's HCV regimens face competition from generic products, the collaboration agreement provides that the royalty rate applicable to our protease product contained in the regimen is reduced significantly by a specified percentage on a product-byproduct, country-by-country basis.
+If AbbVie is not able to compete effectively against its competitors in HCV, our business will not grow and our financial condition, operations and stock price will suffer.